atsushieno/aap-juce/README.md

 You need a host app and a plugin to try at least one plugin via one host.
 This repository does not contain any application within itself.

-The host can be either `aaphostsample` in aap-core repo, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).
+The host can be either `aaphostsample` in aap-core repo, a project [aap-juce-simple-host](https://github.com/atsushieno/aap-juce-simple-host) that is somewhat tailored for AAP and mobile UI, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).

 The plugin can be either `aapbarebonepluginsample` in aap-core repo (more stable), or any plugin on the [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).